 Undeniably, security cameras make an area safer and better protected.
-Study after study shows that security systems, particularly one with cameras, reduce crime.
+Study after study shows that security systems, particularly t with cameras, reduce crime.
 Despite this, only about 30% of American homes have a system in place.
 To avoid becoming a statistic, get a security system with cameras.
 But there are a lot of options out there, and it can quickly feel overwhelming.
 Until now.
 Let’s look at the different types of security cameras and which camera style is right for your needs.

 Types of Security Cameras

 Security cameras come in a wide variety of sizes, styles, and configurations.
 Some have fancy features, while others are very simple.
 Depending on your particular situation, you may need multiple types of security cameras.

 Now, you may be thinking that a camera is a camera, but nothing could be further from the truth.
 One security camera could be perfect for Scenario A but be ineffective for Scenario B. It’s crucial to know what’s available, the pros and cons of each, and your specific needs when choosing your camera(s).

 There are basically three different power sources for a security camera:

 - Power-over-ethernet (PoE)

 Power-over-Ethernet or PoE cameras receive power via the ethernet cable that connects them to the internet or central server.
 It removes the need for a separate electrical cable and a nearby outlet.
 Ethernet cable is relatively cheap, easy to install (just plug it in at both ends), and can be up to 328 feet without any loss of signal strength or video quality.
 If you need lots of cameras because you have a large home or business property, PoE camera systems can support this easily.